 What Is A Job Verification Letter?

-A job verification letter is a document provided by an employer that confirms an individual's employment status and other details, such as job title, employment dates, and salary.
+A job verification letter or employment verification letter is a document provided by an employer that confirms an individual's employment status and other details, such as job title, employment dates, and salary.
 It may be required by a third party, such as a financial institution or a government agency, to verify the individual's income or employment status.

 What Do You Need For An Employment Verification Exercise?